 If the data is encrypted, git-secret/gpg will ask for your passphrase to decrypt the file.

-That’s it!
+That's it!
 You should now have a good working knowledge of git-secret and the many benefits it has to offer.
-The full documentation for git-secret can be found here.
+Here is the full documentation for git-secret.

 Our Support Teams are replete with talented Linux technicians and System administrators who have an intimate knowledge of multiple web hosting technologies, especially those discussed in this article.
 If you are a Fully Managed VPS server, Cloud Dedicated, VMWare Private Cloud, Private Parent server or a Dedicated server owner and you are uncomfortable with performing any of the steps outlined, we can be reached via phone @800.580.4985, a chat or support ticket to assisting you with this process.

 I am a g33k, Linux blogger, developer, student, and former Tech Writer for Liquidweb.com.
 My passion for all things tech drives my hunt for all the coolz.
 I often need a vacation after I get back from vacation....